-Increase the difficulty to make it more challenging by alternating leg lifts.
+Increase the difficulty and make it more challenging by alternating leg lifts.
 Lift one leg up and then lift the other leg up, alternating back and forth.

 Stability Ball Plank with Alternating Leg Lift (Level 2)

 There you go!
-These are the three exercises that you can do that will improve your hip stability which tends to be a really common weak spot in people, especially in the vast majority of people that I am seeing most especially for those who are suffering from knee pain.
+These are the three exercises that you can do that will improve your hip stability which tends to be a really common weak spot in the majority of people that I am seeing, most specifically for those who are suffering from knee pain.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 There’s a good chance that I have an article, an interview, or a video that will help you overcome injury or pain.